Privacy Policy

 Siena will allow its clients reasonable access to verify adherence to the EU-U.S. Data Privacy Framework Principles and Swiss-U.S. Data Privacy Framework Principles.
 Siena will thoroughly investigate any and all complaints, and take prompt and appropriate remedial action where necessary if violations of EU-U.S. Data Privacy Framework Principles and Swiss-U.S. Data Privacy Framework Principles are found.

 In compliance with the EU-U.S. DPF and the Swiss-U.S. DPF, Siena commits to cooperate and comply respectively with the advice of the panel established by the EU data protection authorities (DPAs) and the Swiss Federal Data Protection and Information Commissioner (FDPIC) with regard to unresolved complaints concerning our handling of personal data received in reliance on the EU-U.S. DPF and the Swiss-U.S. DPF.
+Furthermore, Siena is subject to the investigatory and enforcement powers of the Federal Trade Commission (FTC) and/or the U.S. Department of Transportation (DOT).
+Under certain circumstances, it is possible for individuals to invoke binding arbitration.

 Contact Siena Consulting, LLC